The practices associated with mindful awareness have been

 https://doi.org/10.1002/pits.22308

 Teachers have been reporting increased incidences of stress, depression, burnout, and anxiety resulting in overall poor mental health and wellbeing outcomes for years.
-Mindfulness- based interventions have emerged as a potential remedy to these negative outcomes.
+Mindfulness-based interventions have emerged as a potential remedy to these negative outcomes.
 This meta-analysis investigated the effects of mindfulness-based interventions on educators in schools.
-18 included studies on over 1000 educators found that mindfulness produced significant positive effects across all domains of well-being: large increases in feelings of mindfulness, moderate decreases in stress and anxiety, and smaller reductions on feelings of depression and burnout.
+18 studies on over 1000 educators found that mindfulness produced significant positive effects across all domains of well-being: large increases in feelings of mindfulness, moderate decreases in stress and anxiety, and smaller reductions on feelings of depression and burnout.